 - Know thy customers – Nothing beats knowing a customer better.
 And mobile devices just enables the sales rep to know their customers and their requirement in a better fashion.
 A mobile sales enablement platform that allows your sales rep to distribute your marketing collateral to a prospective customer, allows you to gain insights on customer’s behavior.
 With technologies like heat map and analytic data such as time spent, pages viewed a sales rep can gauge what interests your customer more.

-An effective mobile sales enablement is not only investment in a new platform, but can also be consolidation of existing tools that are currently being used.
-But investing alone is not sufficient in increasing the efficiency of sales team, it always has to be backed by content and analytic that drives the sales enablement within the organization.
+An effective mobile sales enablement is not only investment in a new platform, but can also be a consolidation of existing tools that are currently being used.
+But investing alone is not sufficient in increasing the efficiency of the sales team, it always has to be backed by content and analytic that drives the sales enablement within the organization.